How to Install Computer Motherboards

 The next step has to do with the alignment process.
 It is important that the holes in the case match the holes in the motherboard.
 You need to search for the mounting holes in the case that matches the motherboard.

 Once you have detected the holes, start with installing the standoffs.
 Standoffs are brass or plastic peg components that support motherboard installation.
 There are different types of pegs; both plastic and brass.
 You need to find the one that will fit the best computer motherboard.
+Get the best deals on computer and electronics accessories from online marketplace for sellers and find everything as per your needs.

 If you have chosen brass standoffs, make sure to also have a hex tool for proper installation.
 Now, install the standoff into the holes.